-- Remember that nperv gets truncated to an integer.
+Remember that npery gets truncated to an integer.

-- The NOMIINAL function will return a VALUE! error if any of the given arguments is non-numeric.
+The NOMINAL function will return a VALUE! error if any of the given arguments is non-numeric.

-- The NOMINAL rate is related to the EFFECTIVE rate.
-The relationship between the NOMINAL and EFFECT functions can be understood by following formula:
+The NOMINAL rate is related to the EFFECTIVE rate.
+The relationship between the NOMINAL and EFFECT functions can be understood by the following formula: